 The classification is intentionally strict since its main purpose is to draw attention to plausible evidence of impairment e.g. payment difficulties of borrowers with resulting credit loss by the Bank.
-The Gatekeeper, a group within Risk Management, has the authority to reassess the classification if an account manager has solid arguments for the change.
+Risk Management, has the authority to reassess the classification if an account manager has solid arguments for the change.